inventhouse/bettergit/README.md

 ### Limitations:
 - Depending on your shell, the message prompt may not have line editing (e.g. arrow keys may show control codes instead of moving the cursor)
+- Not able to add specific files to commit within the tool (nor specific hunks)
+- The pattern check examines the whole diff, as it runs before "knowing for sure" which files will be committed
+- The pattern check does not display filenames for the matched lines
 - It's a hacky shell script

 ---